 Ahh, the great travel cancellation insurance debate.
 Have you ever had it with yourself?
 You want to be safe, but you can’t imagine why you’d ever have to cancel your trip?

 Trip Cancellation & Interruption: Ensure your non-refundable prepaid deposits and payments you’ve made toward your trip are protected for cancellations and interruptions for your trip.
 All insurance companies will have a list of unforeseen covered reasons for cancelling or returning home early.
+You can find these in the full policy description as a reference.

 Cancel for Any Reason (CFAR): Exactly like it sounds, you’ll have the flexibility for cancelling your trip for any reason at all.
 For this coverage to apply, you’ll usually be required to purchase your plan within a certain period of booking your trip.
 Most likely, your trip cost is not going to be reimbursed in full.